-A society grand dame who hosts charity parties in her home is mixed up in a jewel theft racket which defrauds insurance companies.
-When she is murdered, Gay Laurence (a.k.a.
+Society grand dame Maxine Wood who hosts charity parties in her home is mixed up in a jewel theft racket which defrauds insurance companies.
+When another socialite, Vera Gardner, is murdered, Gay Laurence (a.k.a.
 The Falcon) and assistant 'Goldie' Locke are on the case with help from beautiful Helen Reed, who becomes a rival to Gay's fiancée Elinor for the sleuth's affections.

 FICTION'S MIGHTY MAN OF MYSTERY...now on the screen! (original print ad)